 WiFI networks belonging to municipalities, libraries, shops, cafes, etc., may be monitored by some, so it is best not to access your emails and accounts from unknown networks .
 If someone gains access to your phone for example they can see everything from your messages to your bank accounts (if you are connecting to your bank applications via unknown WiFi).
 Safety always comes first.

 Always use a “lock” or password on your devices.

 It may not discourage someone from stealing your mobile phone, for example, but it will make it difficult for them to access your personal information which keeps your family safe if any devices are stolen.
 Do not stop the 1 second you will need to unlock your mobile from doing what you can to prevent someone from gaining information about you and your family.

 Avoid sharing personal information with strangers

-It may be common sense, but it’s a good idea to repeat it as often as possible: do not give information such as your account number or address to people you do not know, even if they offer it to you. money.
+It may be common sense, but it’s a good idea to repeat it as often as possible: do not give information such as your account number or address to people you do not know, even if they offer you money.
 If it sounds too good to be true, then it probably is!
 Also, be sure to only use websites that use google consent mode, as you can rest assured that it is safe and your data is protected.

 Keep Your ‘Online’ Friendships Online